itko/itko.github.io/_pages/connectivity.md

 	    src="/assets/images/projects/connectivity/with_elevation_and_regions_and_range.svg">
 </figure>

 But this is just the nominal range.
 In reality, Everett's white eye's stays away from open areas and from high elevations.
-Therefore, the actual range is actually much smaller (and patchier!):
+When we filter the image for these preferences, the range is actually much patchier:

 <figure class="connectivity-image">
 	    <img